Huange/regulatory-network-for-HSPCs/README.md

 To run simulations using in silico, or simplified, or exponents changed model:

-1. Change Current Folder of MATLAB to ‘in silico model’, or ’Simplified model’, or ’Probabilities changed model’.
+First, change Current Folder of MATLAB to ‘in silico model’, or ’Simplified model’, or ’Probabilities changed model’.

-2. Type in Command Window:
+Second, type in Command Window:

 run single_run